elucian/bee/syntax/composite.md

 ```
 def TypeName <: { name1:0, name2, name3};

-new a, b, c ε TypeName;
+new a, b, c ∈ TypeName;

 let a := TypeName.name1; --a=2
 let b := TypeName.name2; --b=3